WebSnifferHQ/disposable-email-domains/README.md

 Please ⭐ STAR ⭐ this repo is you find it useful.
 It helps to gain more exposure and receive more contributions 🙏.

-Check out also our [list of free public email domains](https://github.com/WebSnifferHQ/free-public-email-domains).
+Check out also our [list of public email domains](https://github.com/WebSnifferHQ/public-email-domains).

 ---